mrmirror662/Feet-abnormality-detection-using-CNN/README.md

-# Flat feet detection using CNN
+# Flat feet and Knocked Knees detection using CNN